james-livefront/engineering_principles/README.md

 - **Evaluation**: What makes a good eval for engineering principles prompts?
 How do we measure success?
 - **Balance**: Where's the line between hard-coded rules (YAML patterns) vs letting LLMs research and decide?

-The answers aren't clear yet - LEAP represents our current best attempt at finding the right balance.
+The answers aren't clear yet - LEAP represents an inital attempt at finding the right balance.

 ## Philosophy